stetson06/portfolio/_posts/2022-01-26-cnn-fruit-classification.md

 ```
 <br>
-The below shows us more clearly our optimised architecture:
+The below table captures the details of our optimized architecture:

 ```
 _________________________________________________________________